Dolphinaric/dolphinaric_courses/Mer_Nemo_Platform_Development/PLAN.md

 **Lecture 1**: Mer/Nemo projects - introduction

 1. History and goals of the Mer project
+  * When, who, why?
+  * What was Maemo, Meego/What is Tizen and how its development process looks like
+2. What Mer consists of?
-2. What are the parts of Mer?
+  Showing key parts of Mer
 3. What is Nemo Mobile and how it relates to Mer?
 4. What are the other projects based on Mer?
+  Short presentation of Sailfish, Plasma Active, Seadot etc.
 5. Communication in project
+  What are the communication channels, how the development process looks like
+6. Seeking help and effectively solving problems
-6. To be continued ...
+7. To be continued ...

 **Lecture 2**: